optimistiCli/iwstb/README.md

 A random collection of handy tools

-Please see [Documentation](Documentation/Classes/Iwstb.html) for details.
+Please see the documentation for the `Iwstb` class for details.